bec-archer/SR80-Manuals/user-manual.md

 This is useful for looking up past work — warranty questions, repeat customers, or just checking what was done on an old job.
 Tap any closed job card to see the full detail view with all items, photos, and notes.

+**Read-only for Front Counter:** Closed jobs are read-only from the Front Counter.
+You can view everything — photos, notes, repair history, cost — but intake fields are locked and no action buttons appear on closed items.

+**Admin editing on closed jobs:** On an admin device (or a non-admin device with admin elevation active), closed items behave differently.
+The pencil icon reappears on closed item cards, so you can tap to edit intake fields if something needs correcting after the fact.
+A **Reopen Item** button is also visible on each closed item card — on non-admin devices it's grayed out with a lock icon as a visual reminder that it exists, but only an admin can use it.

+**Reopening an item:** If a closed item needs to come back through the shop (a customer returns, something wasn't right), an admin can tap **Reopen Item** on that item's card.
+After confirming, the item moves back to **Complete** status and becomes actionable again — the front counter will see it in the active board and can close it again once the customer's situation is resolved.

 ### Creating a New Work Order

 Tap the new job button from the Job Board to start a new work order (bottom-right on iPhone, top-right toolbar on iPad).
 The form has two main sections: **Customer** and **Items**.